kenygren/documents_id1a3/MonoAlign_1A3_SOP.md

     2. Fit *step function* in PyMCA using ion chamber ratio  *a3ic2/a3ic1*; NOTE: if you do not see a step make sure the foil is actually inserting.
 The foil box is a pile of garbage.
     3. `moveE` to value found in Energy value of the step function
     4. `setE` to **target Energy** value

+- Do the following procedure to ensure the profile of the beam is optimized when the mostab is on:
+    - in the SPEC terminal, turn on the mostab auto feature: `mos_control` and type `auto`
+    - record the voltage on the mostab at 90%
+    - in the SPEC terminal, turn on the mostab auto feature: `mos_control` and type `off`
+    - turn the mostab to the voltage you recorded
+    - repeat the **alignt pre-slits** procedure

 - repeat 1-4.
 Once the fit value is appropriately close to the energy value (within a few eV), type `Escan_save` to have the scan set as the master for our data reduction workflow purposes.
 Make sure you have confirmed that you are actually at the **target energy** position before proceeding.

 #### align fast shutter